What To Wear For Headshots Business: Essential Tips for Success

 Coordinate all options with the same color palette to maintain brand consistency across images.
 If you choose navy and white for your formal look, build your casual option around those neutral tones.

-It's advisable to bring multiple outfits to your headshot session to create different looks for your professional image.
+It’s advisable to bring multiple outfits to your headshot session to create different looks for your professional image.
+Bringing multiple outfit options allows for variety in your photos and ensures you have the flexibility to adapt to different professional needs.

 Remember, your headshot is a powerful tool for your personal brand.